ReynoldsCahoon/unitscan-wallcraft/README.md

 [Shirsig](https://github.com/shirsig/unitscan-vanilla)

 ## Description
 This fork extends [unitscan-vanilla](https://github.com/shirsig/unitscan-vanilla) by automatically adding predefined zone targets (rare or dangerous mobs) when you enter a zone.
+The known rares etc are included with the addon - no need to add them manually.
+You can add custom targets for instance to find players by using the command /unitscan *name* (please see commands below).

 - The zone targets are set by the included [lua file](https://github.com/GryllsAddons/unitscan-turtle/blob/master/zonetargets.lua) and cannot be modified in game.
 - Unitscan will only look for zone targets specific to your current zone.
 The target list is reloaded when you change zones.